pawarbi/agentic-app-fabric-workshop/workshop/Agentic_Patterns/Extend_Tools.md

 ```

 Save your changes and run the app to test.
+Ask the same question for the same user again.
+Having the trace_id for the two runs, comapre execution time (in agent_traces table) and total token usage for each trace (via tool_usage table).